Lees Knowles: Military

 Knowles had a great interest in military history, and wrote a number of books on the life of Napoleon.
 In 1912 he made a bequest to his alma mater, Trinity College.
 This established the Lees Knowles Lectureship, an annual series of talks on military science given by distinguished military and naval figures.

 He held a commission as an officer in the Volunteer Force and its successor the Territorial Force, reaching the rank of lieutenant-colonel.
 After a stint as Honorary Colonel of the 3rd (Volunteer) battalion of the Lancashire Fusiliers, he was on 14 May 1902 appointed lieutenant-colonel in command of the battalion.
 At various times he commanded the 3rd, 7th and 8th battalions of the Lancashire Fusiliers.
 He subsequently became the vice-chairman of the Lancashire Territorial Army Association.

 Knowles was a philanthropist, supporting a number of charities, notably the Guinness Trust for Housing the Poor.
 He died in on 7 October 1928, aged 71, at his home in Westwood, Pendlebury.

 Family

-In 1915, he married Lady Nina Ogilvy-Grant, youngest daughter of Francis Ogilvy-Grant, 10th Earl of Seafield.
+In 1915, Knowles married Lady Nina Ogilvy-Grant, youngest daughter of Francis Ogilvy-Grant, 10th Earl of Seafield.
 Lady Nina was presumably the Lady Nina Ogilvy-Grant who appeared at a meeting of the Conservative and Unionist Women's Franchise Association on 11 May 1909 at 52 Portland Place in London, as reported by Votes for Women, the organ of the Women's Social and Political Union.
 They had no children.

-Memorials

-Two roads in Llandudno, North Wales, are named in his honour: Lees Road and Knowles Road.